Urban foxes take advantage of the food and shelter provided in gardens, from compost heaps, bird-tables and bins.

 Another way is to remove the reason why they are visiting.
 This could be food left on a compost heap, in a plastic refuse sack, or food for birds placed directly on the ground.
 You can also close off access to your shed.

 It is important that foxes do not become dependent on people providing them with food as they will lose their natural fear of humans and as a consequence come in to close contact with people who are frightened by them.
 Tame foxes are more likely to enter homes through a cat flap or open door.

-We do not have a policy of controlling or culling foxes and you should seek the services of a pest control contractor if you wish to eradicate a fox from your garden.
+The council does not have a policy of controlling or culling foxes.
+You should seek the services of a pest controller if you wish to get rid a fox from your garden.